-Milestone 4: 3 months - Completion
+Recovery Milestone 4: 3 Months to Completion

 This is the period where all basic services have been restored and many residents and businesses are returning to their pre-storm state of affairs.
 While special projects may remain active for periods of several months, the bulk of the debris removal from public property is complete.